totalfreak/IT-eksamensprojekt/README.md

 - Data visualization

 ## IDEAS FOR FUNCTIONALITY
-- Mememinister at random times
+- Mememinister at random times.
-- Pointsystem
+- Pointsystem.
-- Use points for custom responses
+- Use points for custom responses.
-- A "!hvadsiger", that will either evaluate to "Yes", "No" or maybe.
+- A "!hvadsiger", that will either evaluate to "Yes" or "No".
 This will post images of either thumbs up or down fetched from a database of images submitted through the website.

+### Feature suggestions
+Click [here](https://github.com/Aagaarrd/IT-eksamensprojekt/issues/1) to suggest features.